 In this example, if DESCRIP.MMS and MAKEFILE. are not present, MMS looks for a file named MAIN.MMS.
 If MAIN.MMS exists, MMS directly processes the target you specified on the command line, MAIN.EXE.
-See Section 2.1.2 for more information.
+See Section 2.1.2, "Specifying the Target on the Command Line" for more information.